rust-lang/rust-forge/src/policies/llm-usage.md

 Minor changes, such as typo fixes, only require a normal PR approval.
 Major changes, such as adding a new rule or cancelling an existing rule, require:
-- A simple majority of members of teams using rust-lang/rust.
+- A simple majority of members of teams that have ratified the policy.
 - No outstanding concerns from those members.

 This policy can be dissolved in a few ways:

-- An accepted FCP by teams using rust-lang/rust.
+- An accepted FCP by the teams that ratified the policy.
 - An objective concern raised about active harm the policy is having on the reputation of Rust, with evidence, as decided by a leadership council FCP.

 Changes to the guidance in the rustc-dev-guide have no special requirements for modification.